George C. Scott: Early life and education

-George Campbell Scott was born on the kitchen table on October 18, 1927—the younger of two siblings—in the modest Wise, Virginia, home of his parents, Gerald Dewey Scott (1902–1988) and Helena Agnes (née Slemp; 1904–1935).
+George Campbell Scott was born on October 18, 1927—the younger of two siblings—in the modest Wise, Virginia, home of his parents, Gerald Dewey Scott (1902–1988) and Helena Agnes (née Slemp; 1904–1935).
 His mother was the first cousin, once removed, of Republican Congressman C. Bascom Slemp.
 His maternal grandfather was a local jurist, Judge Campbell Slemp.
 Scott's mother died just before his eighth birthday, and he was raised by his father, an executive at Buick.
 Scott's original ambition was to be a writer like his favorite author, F. Scott Fitzgerald.
 While attending Redford High School in Detroit, he wrote many short stories, none of which were published.
 He tried on many occasions to write a novel, but never completed one to his own satisfaction.

 After high school, Scott enlisted in the United States Marine Corps, serving from 1945 to 1949.
 He was assigned to 8th and I Barracks in Washington, D.C., and his primary duty was serving as honor guard at military funerals at Arlington National Cemetery.
 He later said that during his duty at Arlington, "[I] pick[ed] up a solid drinking habit that stayed with me from then on."

 Following military service, Scott enrolled at the University of Missouri on the G.I.
 Bill where he majored in journalism and then became interested in drama.
 His first public appearance on stage was as the barrister in a university production of Terence Rattigan's The Winslow Boy, directed by H. Donovan Rhynsburger.
 During rehearsals for that show, he made his first stage appearance—in a student production of Noël Coward's Hands Across the Sea, directed by Jerry V. Tobias.
 He graduated from the university in 1953 with degrees in English and theater.